Free Sheer White Crochet Top Pattern – Mesh Dress

 • Mark the center of the chain with a stitch marker

-• Work the mesh stitch continuously around the dress
+• Work the Mesh stitch continuously around the dress

 • Stop increasing to keep the skirt straight